jasonbot/weblog/content/weblog/chains.md

 ...which, quite frankly, feels a lot more Go-like and less foreign than the cute way we do it in other languages.
 You can see I gave up on chaining in the above examples and just do individual iterators.

 And so, instead I found myself using single iterators via [the `Each` adapter function](https://pkg.go.dev/github.com/jasonbot/chains#Each) and back to slices [with `ToSlice`](https://pkg.go.dev/github.com/jasonbot/chains#ToSlice).
-As I got further into impklementing the various functions I wanted, I moved away from the `Chainable` pattern into simple functions.
+As I got further into implementing the various functions I wanted, I moved away from the `Chainable` pattern into simple functions.
 It's still ugly to do `Map(Filter(Reduce(...)))` because the pipeline appears in opposite order but doing each as an assignment keeps the order at the expense of slightly more verbosity.
 It's not as _aesthetic_ but it works.

 I think the most practical example I can give is the test in the cookbook that generates a sequence of fights in Street Fighter.
 If you play as a playable character you can fight all the other playable characters _and_ each of the bosses.
 You _cannot_ play as the bosses.
 As such, we have two separate matchup types: